DarinkaTruebutschek/DarinkaTruebutschek.github.io/content/publication/trubutschek-theory-2017/index.md

 ---
 title: A theory of working memory without consciousness or sustained activity

 authors:
-- Darinka Trübutschek
+- admin
 - Sébastien Marti
 - Andrés Ojeda
 - Jean-Rémi King
 - Yuanyuan Mi
 - Misha Tsodyks
 - Stanislas Dehaene

+# Author notes (optional)
+#author_notes:
+  #- 'Equal contribution'
+ # - 'Equal contribution'
+  #- 'Equal contribution'

 date: '2017-07-01'
+#doi: 10.7554/eLife.23871

+# Schedule page publish date (NOT publication's date).
 publishDate: '2024-04-19T05:57:45.511194Z'

+# Publication type.
+# Accepts a single type but formatted as a YAML list (for Hugo requirements).
+# Enter a publication type from the CSL standard.
 publication_types:
 - article-journal
 publication: '*eLife*'

-doi: 10.7554/eLife.23871
-abstract: 'Working memory and conscious perception are thought to share similar brain mechanisms, yet recent reports of non-conscious working memory challenge this view.
+abstract: 'Abstract Working memory and conscious perception are thought to share similar brain mechanisms, yet recent reports of non-conscious working memory challenge this view.
   Combining visual masking with magnetoencephalography, we investigate the reality of non-conscious working memory and dissect its neural mechanisms.
 In a spatial